 FILL AND ROLL ENCHILADAS:

-- Stack the tortillas on a microwave-safe plate, and cook them on HIGH for 15-20 seconds to make them more pliable.
+- Stack the tortillas on a microwave-safe plate, and heat them on HIGH for 15-20 seconds to make them more pliable.
 Divide the chicken mixture among the tortillas.

-- Roll up the tortillas and place them seam side down in the prepared 9×13 pan.
+- Roll up the tortillas and place them seam side down in the prepared 9 by 13-inch pan.

 MAKE GREEN CHILE CREAM SAUCE: